 - 1 cup chickpeas or garbanzo beans

-- 2 ½ tbsp Benne-hini see recipe link above or tahini
+- 2 ½ tablespoon Benne-hini see recipe link above or tahini

 - ¼ cup extra virgin olive oil

-Switch to a continuous pulse, and slowly add the olive oil.
-If hummus is too thick, slowly add water, a tbsp at a time, until the hummus reaches desired consistency.
+- Switch to a continuous pulse, and slowly add the olive oil.
+If hummus is too thick, slowly add water, a tablespoon at a time, until the hummus reaches desired consistency.

 - Transfer to a clean bowl, cover and refrigerate.